x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 The following steps will allow you to create an app configuration policy.
 After the configuration policy is created, you can assign its settings to groups of users.

+> [!NOTE]
+>Intune notifies the device to check in with the Intune service for policy changes.
+The notification times vary, including immediately up to a few hours.
+For more information, please see [Common questions, issues, and resolutions with device policies and profiles in Microsoft Intune](https://docs.microsoft.com/intune/device-profile-troubleshoot#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).

 ![configuration policy settings](../../media/outlook_mobile_intune_6.PNG)

 > [!IMPORTANT]